 “Anytime you’re winning those types of games,” Ackley said, “that’s right where you need to be.
 If you want to have a winning season, you have to win games like this.”

-Stick with that thought and consider: As the first day of summer closes Saturday, the Mariners, at 39-36, are one game out in the wild-card standings.
-Now … think about the past few years.
+Stick with that thought and consider: As the first day of summer closed Saturday, the Mariners, at 39-36, were one game out in the wild-card standings.
+Now…think about the last few years.

 This is better, isn’t it?